-Quebec will have to increase its electricity production capacity by 65% by 2050, the equivalent of 17 hydroelectric complexes similar to that of the Romaine, in order to achieve carbon neutrality, we learned.
+Quebec will have to increase its electricity production capacity by 65% by 2050, the equivalent of 17 hydroelectric complexes similar to that of Romaine, in order to achieve carbon neutrality, we learned.
 The duty.
-Even if Hydro-Quebec is betting on wind and solar power, it does not rule out building new dams.
+Even if Hydro-Québec is banking on wind and solar power, it has not ruled out building new dams.

-"The solution to meeting commitments to climate change certainly does not involve developing all the rivers and streams in Quebec"
+“The solution to meeting commitments to climate change certainly does not involve developing all the rivers and streams of Quebec”

 A risky electricity export contract

-The contract to export surplus electricity to New York City also appears attractive from an environmental point of view if it makes it possible to eliminate production from coal.
+The contract to export surplus electricity to New York City also appears interesting from an environmental point of view if it makes it possible to eliminate production from coal.

-But won't this coal-fired production be moved or simply resold elsewhere in the United States?
-What will be the final economic benefit once the selling price is known, minus current sales in the short-term market?
-Indeed, it is unlikely that this contract will bring the expected $20 billion to Quebec, since this electricity is already exported on the free market.
-In addition, the low price of Quebec hydroelectricity is greatly influenced by that of the dam at Churchill Falls, which is bought at 0.5 cents/kilowatt hour from Newfoundland and Labrador.
+But won't this coal-fired generation be moved or simply resold elsewhere in the United States?
+What will be the final economic profit once the selling price is known, minus current sales on the short-term market?
+Indeed, it is unlikely that this contract will bring the expected $20 billion to Quebec, since we are already exporting this electricity on the free market.
+In addition, the low price of Quebec hydroelectricity is greatly influenced by that of the dam at Churchill Falls, which is purchased at 0.5 cents/kilowatt hour from Newfoundland and Labrador.

 So will it be necessary to build new expensive dams in Quebec soon?
-Let us beware of the mirage of the construction of hydroelectric dams as the solution to climate change, since it is only one drop of water among many others such as wind or solar energy.
+Let us be wary of the mirage of building hydroelectric dams as the solution to climate change, since it is only a drop in the bucket among many others such as wind or solar energy.
 Any new production has its environmental consequences.

 Photo credit: Marcus Ganahl